Etsy, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the comprehensive analysis provided, here is a 12-month outlook for ETSY:
+Based on the provided analysis, here is the 12-month outlook for ETSY:

 12-Month Outlook for ETSY